mainmatter/mainmatter.com/_posts/2020-08-22-bringing-matrix-to-elixir.md

 }
 ```

-Fundamentally, the response is a linear event history for a user.
+In essence, the response is a linear event history for a user.
 Pagination is
 handled by way of pagination tokens like `prev_batch` and can be leveraged in
 subsequent `sync` calls.